brianwmunz/svgReader-QlikSense/README.md

-The second measure is the optional color measure.
-This can be used to manually set the regions to certain colors, for example, like a traffic light.
-Please see the snail and us counties examples.
-When a color measure is added, the hot, cold, and disabled properties will disappear.

 **Properties**
 The properties are relatively straightforward.
 Please note that the color picker property is not supported and is an undocumented property in Qlik Sense.